taosdata/TDengine/docs/en/08-third-party/03-telegraf.md

 You are expected to replace `<url>` and `<token>` with real TDengine cloud URL and token.
 To obtain the real values, please log in [TDengine Cloud](https://cloud.tdengine.com).
 <!-- exclude-end -->

 In above configuration example, all data will be written to database `telegraf`, but you can change it to any database you prefer.
-The database will be created automatically if it dose not exists in advance.
+The database will be created automatically if it dose not exist in advance.

 ## Verification plugin